TrossenRobotics/interbotix_xslocobots_docs/_sources/ros1_packages/landmark_based_navigation.rst

 Other packages required for landmark_nav include `move_base` and `interbotix_perception_modules`:

--   **move_base** - performs path planning to the selected landmark goal and will attempt to reach said goal by sending velocity commands to the Kobuki base
+-   **move_base** - performs path planning to the selected landmark goal and will attempt to reach said goal by sending velocity commands to the base
 -   **static_transform_pub** - publishes any transform it receives to the static transform tree;
     used to build a tf tree that describes landmark poses relative to the map